darthlupi/python_scratch_pad/README.md

-# python_scratch_pad
+# python examples
-This is where I dump my pythonic musings
+Place to collect my python examples and snippets.